 If you have a family member struggling with addiction, you naturally want to help.
 You need to understand what that person is going through and have a good understanding of addiction before you really help them.
 Addiction is complicated, and requires a careful approach otherwise you could end up making the situation worse.

-You cannot force an addict to go for treatment.
+You cannot force a person to go for treatment.
 A recovering addict will tell you that they reach a point where they are ready to seek help.
 If they have not yet reached this point, they are not ready for treatment and there is nothing you can do about it.
 They will ask for help when they are ready, and it will be on their terms and not yours.
 This is when you offer to take them to treatment and then they will more than likely cooperate.

-It is also important that you do not deny an addict the consequences of their problem and their behaviour.
+It is also important that you do not deny a person the consequences of their problem and their behaviour.
 They should take responsibility for their behaviour so that they can learn from it.
 It is also vital to be able to separate the person from their disease.
 Their behaviour is not necessarily who they are as a person but it is just a representation of their disease.

 There are many different forms of support for addicts that will help them on the road to overcoming substance abuse.
-It is important to note that this available support for addicts may only be effective if the addict has already accepted that they have a problem and wants to get help.
-If the addict is not ready or is opposed to treatment then it is most likely that the counseling and support given will not be effective.
+It is important to note that this available support for addicts may only be effective if the person has already accepted that they have a problem and wants to get help.
+If the person is not ready or is opposed to treatment then it is most likely that the counseling and support given will not be effective.
 Support cannot be forced on the addict, they need to be ready and willing to accept the support for it to make a difference and truly help addicts to overcome their addiction.

 Finding The Right Support For Addicts